rebelwarrior/numenera/house-rules.md

 # House Rules

+__sign cutter:__ tracking abilty

+Add danger sense to Lives In the Wilderness focus on Tier 1.

+# House Rules
 ## Pack 12 Item slot

 You have 12 item slots within reach roll a d12 (optional) for the target slot or over to get it or you have to spend a turn getting it.